Home » Human-Robot Interaction

 How to apply

-- A CV, with copies of relevant exams, grades, master thesis work or publications.
+- A full curriculum vitae.
+If appropriate, copies of relevant exams, grades, MSc thesis or publications.

 - The names and contact details of at least 2 referees.
 Recommendation letters can be included with your application, but are not needed at the time of application.

-Applicants should send their application to firstname.lastname@example.org with subject “PhD application”.
-The application deadline is Friday 10 January 2020.
-Selected candidates will be invited for interview, which can be organised over Skype if necessary.
+Applicants should send their application to firstname.lastname@example.org with subject “PhD application VALAWAI”.
+Applications will be considered on an ongoing basis, the application deadline however is 31 August 2022.
+Selected candidates will be invited for an interview, which can be online if necessary.

 [ENGLISH VERSION BELOW]